MarkPearlCoZa/Blog_General/_posts/2015-09-27-Interesting-Math-Algorithms-Notes.md

 #### Steps

-- Find the slope
+Find the slope using the following:

 <img src="{{ site.url }}/assets/images/Math_Slope.png">

-- Find the equation from two points
+Find the equation from two points:

 Use "point-slope" formula